-2.2.1 Provision of one Services
+2.2.1 Provision of the „one“ Digital Service

-- Enabling registration, login and use of one;
+- Enabling registration, login and use of „one”;

 - Authentication of Users when performing actions.
-The App and/or mobile devices used are clearly assigned to the Users when registering with one.
+The App and/or mobile devices used are clearly assigned to the Users when registering with „one”.
 In this way, Viseca can ensure that the confirmation actions are carried out in the App or with the registered mobile devices;

-- Processing of the one contractual relationship
+- Processing of the „one“ contractual relationship;

 - Operation of the surprize rewards shop and point accounting;